-Minister for Veterans’ Affairs Darren Chester today announced the WA Returned & Services League (RSL), representing the Highgate RSL Sub-branch, will receive $30,510 to develop the ‘Remembrance Walk App’ as part of the Government’s Saluting Their Service Major Commemorative Grants program.
+Minister for Veterans’ Affairs Darren Chester announced the WA Returned & Services League (RSL), representing the Highgate RSL Sub-Branch, will receive $30,510 to develop the ‘Remembrance Walk App’ as part of the Government’s Saluting Their Service Major Commemorative Grants program.

 “Kings Park is a Western Australian icon and home to 28 war memorials commemorating the service and sacrifice of the men and women who have fought and died for our country,” Mr Chester said.